4 International PPC Tips for Non-US English-Speaking Countries

 If you live in Canada, it makes more sense to focus efforts on desktops, since smartphones aren’t as prevalent there as they are in most other English-speaking countries.
 Of course, this could differ depending on your offering and target demo.
 Factors such as age (younger audiences favor mobile) could subvert the national norm.

-If you’re not sure about your audience’s preference, segment your campaigns by device in the AdWords UI and take a look at your performance (NOTE: there’s no sense in looking into this data before optimizing your account for mobile: if you aren’t running mobile specific ads, skip this comparison, create some fresh copy specifically for smartphone users, and run the segmentation exercise in 30 days).
+If you’re not sure about your audience’s preference, segment your campaigns by device in the Google Ads UI and take a look at your performance (NOTE: there’s no sense in looking into this data before optimizing your account for mobile: if you aren’t running mobile specific ads, skip this comparison, create some fresh copy specifically for smartphone users, and run the segmentation exercise in 30 days).

 Be aware of your target audience.
 Establish credibility.
 Make their lives easier.
 Swandive into your newfound mounds of cash.